-- The staff nurse monitors the patient, meets care needs, and documents findings on the Seclusion and Restraint Report Form. - Special attention will be given to effectively communicate with the deaf or hearing-impaired patient that is in seclusion and/or restraints. - Associated interventions, patient's condition, changes in patient's condition, and removal of these devices must be documented in the medical record. - Document the time when the patient meets release criteria and release from physical restraint or seclusion occurs.
+- 11. In the event of a fire emergency, a patient in the Seclusion Room or in a mechanical restraint, or physical hold is immediately released and evacuated with the rest of the patient group. - 12.
+Initial assessment to be completed at the time of restraint and/or seclusion initiation includes: - Monitor vital signs: temperature, pulse, respiration and blood pressure.
+If patient refuses vital signs, staff will document this refusal. - Reason for restraint and/or seclusion. - Criteria for release if the patient is in physical restraints or seclusion. - 13.
+The staff nurse monitors the patient, meets care needs, and documents findings on the Seclusion and Restraint Report Form. - 14.
+Special attention will be given to effectively communicate with the deaf or hearing-impaired patient that is in seclusion and/or restraints. - 15.
+Associated interventions, patient's condition, changes in patient's condition, and removal of these devices must be documented in the medical record. - 16.
+Document the time when the patient meets release criteria and release from physical restraint or seclusion occurs.
 If a patient was placed in a transitional hold prior to the use of restraint or seclusion, the patient must be monitored and their condition must be documented at least every 15 minutes for two hours following the transitional hold.
-In the event that the two hours of documentation cannot be completed, the rationale shall be clearly documented in the patient record. - Debriefing may occur following each seclusion and restraint episode including a review of the event and possible alternative interventions that could prevent further restraint and seclusion use. - Performance Improvement (PI) activities will be performed to prevent, reduce, and strive to eliminate restraint and seclusion.
-All PI activities will be following state and federal regulations. - The physician documents the date, time and clinical findings of patient evaluation that occurs within 1 hour of a manual restraint or seclusion implementation or upon the need for a new physical restraint or seclusion order. - Restraint/Seclusion Documentation log is completed. - The use of seclusion/restraint procedures shall be reviewed by the psychiatric team including inpatient leadership.
-The administrative and clinical leaders are made aware when a patient experiences a restraint/hold longer than 30 minutes, when an order for restraint or seclusion is extended beyond the initial order, and/or when a patient experiences multiple episodes of restraint/hold/seclusion within a 12-hour period. - Any serious injury resulting from restraint use will be reviewed by the Risk Management Sentinel Event Subcommittee according to the Sentinel Event policy #3364-100-50-38. - Death reporting requirements: The hospital will report to Centers for Medicare & Medicaid Services (CMS) any patient death that occurs with the use of seclusion or restraint: - a) each death that occurs while a patient is in restraint or seclusion - b) each death that occurs within 24 hours after removal from restraint or seclusion - c) each death that occurs within one (1) week after restraint or seclusion, where it is reasonable to assume that the use of restraint or seclusion directly or indirectly contributed to a death
+In the event that the two hours of documentation can not be completed, the rationale shall be clearly documented in the patient record. - 17.
+Debriefing may occur following each seclusion and restraint episode including a review of the event and possible alternative interventions that could prevent further restraint and seclusion use. - 18.
+Performance Improvement (PI) activities will be performed to prevent, reduce, and strive to eliminate restraint and seclusion.
+All PI activities will be following state and federal regulations. - 19.
+The physician documents the date, time and clinical findings of patient evaluation that occurs within 1 hour of a manual restraint or seclusion implementation or upon the need for a new physical restraint or seclusion order. - 20.
+Restraint/Seclusion Documentation log is completed. - 21.
+The use of seclusion/restraint procedures shall be reviewed by the psychiatric team including inpatient leadership. - 22.
+Any serious injury resulting from restraint use will be reviewed by the Risk Management Sentinel Event Subcommittee according to the Sentinel Event policy #3364-100-50-38. - 23.
+Death reporting requirements: The hospital will report to Centers for Medicare & Medicaid Services (CMS) any patient death that occurs with the use of seclusion or restraint: - a) each death that occurs while a patient is in restraint or seclusion - b) each death that occurs within 24 hours after removal from restraint or seclusion - c) each death that occurs within one (1) week after restraint or seclusion, where it is reasonable to assume that the use of restraint or seclusion directly or indirectly contributed to a death